UKPLab/5pils/README.md

 ### ❕**Content warning** ❕
 > 5Pils contains examples of real-world misinformation.
 Due to the real-world nature of the data, events covered include wars and conflicts.
 As a result, some images contain graphic, violent content.
 When collecting the data, we decided not to filter out images with violent content to cover the actual distribution of images that our target users, professional fact-checkers, would want to provide as input.
 Given the graphic nature of some images, we do not release them directly.
-Instead, we do publicly release the URLs of the FC articles, as well as the script that allows us to collect and process the images.
+Instead, we do publicly release the URLs of the FC articles and the images.

 ### 5Pils example